jeftegoes/AwsOverview/Database/Amazon Aurora.md

 # 6. Machine Learning

-- Enables you to add ML-based predictions to your applications via SQL.
+- Enables we to add ML-based predictions to your applications via SQL.
 - Simple, optimized, and secure integration between Aurora and AWS ML services.
 - Supported services.
   - [Amazon SageMaker](/Machine%20Learning/README.md) (use with any ML model).
   - [Amazon Comprehend](/Machine%20Learning/README.md) (for sentiment analysis).
-- You don't need to have ML experience.
+- We don't need to have ML experience.
 - **Use cases:** fraud detection, ads targeting, sentiment analysis, product recommendations.

 # 7. Unplanned Failover

 ![Unplanned Failover](/Images/AmazonAuroraUnplannedFailover.png)

+# Additional Failover Control

+- Each read replica is now associated with a priority tier (0-15).
+- In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (the lowest numbered tier).
+  - If two or more Aurora Replicas share the **same priority**, then Amazon RDS promotes the replica that is **largest in size**.
+  - If two or more Aurora Replicas share the **same priority and size**, then Amazon Aurora promotes an arbitrary replica in the **same promotion tier**.

 # 8. Features of Aurora